 Lawyers are necessary on both sides of a merger and acquisition to provide a smooth transition.
 The first step is to draft a Letter of Intent listing out the Due Diligence.

 Due diligence is an extensive process where attorneys will help value the company based on assets, stock, and potential for future revenue.
 This ensures that the buyer is getting what they are paying for – the ability to generate revenue in the future.

-If the parties are satisfied with due diligence, our experienced lawyers can provide an initial draft of the final contract, merger, share purchase, or asset purchase agreement.
+If both parties are satisfied with due diligence, then your Atlanta mergers and acquisitions lawyer will provide an initial draft of the final contract, merger, share purchase, or asset purchase agreement.
 These agreements may include various provisions, such as:

-It is critical to work with a skilled lawyer at our Atlanta firm when drafting merger and acquisition documents, as there may be financial consequences for any errors in the management negotiating terms.
+It is critical to work with a skilled Atlanta business lawyer when drafting merger and acquisition documents, as there may be financial consequences for any errors in the negotiated terms between management.

 A merger or acquisition can be very beneficial for your business.
 Whether it be technology advancements, acquiring key leaders, expanding market reach, operating capacity, or just plain cash flow, mergers and acquisitions create new possibilities for companies that did not exist previously.
 Not to mention the valuation placed on a company after a merger or acquisition often exceeds the values of the businesses separately.
 These advances can allow a company to launch itself years ahead of where it would’ve been on its own.